vossisboss/tutorial-series/Create-footer-for-all-pages.md

     ]
 ```

-In the preceding code, the `register_setting`` decorator` registers your `NavigationSettings` models.
+In the preceding code, the `register_setting` decorator` registers your `NavigationSettings` models.
 You used the `BaseGenericSetting` base model class to define a settings model that applies to all web pages rather than just one page.

 Now migrate your database by running the commands, `python manage.py makemigrations` and `python manage.py migrate`.
 After migrating your database, restart your server and then reload your [admin interface](https://guide.wagtail.org/en-latest/concepts/wagtail-interfaces/#admin-interface).
 You will get the error _'wagtailsettings' is not a registered namespace_.
 This is because you haven't install the `wagtail.contrib.settings` module.

 The `wagtail.contrib.settings` module allows you to define models that hold settings that are common across all your web pages.
 So, to successfully import the `BaseGenericSetting` and `register_setting`, you must install the `wagtail.contrib.settings` module on your site.
-To install it, go to your `portfoliosite/settings/base.py` file and add _wagtail.contrib.settings_ to the `INSTALLED_APPS` list.
+To install it, go to your `mysite/settings/base.py` file and add _"wagtail.contrib.settings"_ to the `INSTALLED_APPS` list.

 Reload your admin interface and click **Settings** from your [Sidebar](https://guide.wagtail.org/en-latest/how-to-guides/find-your-way-around/#the-sidebar).
 You can see your **Navigation Settings**.
 Clicking the **Navigation Settings** gives you a form to add your social media account links.

 ## Display social media links

 You must provide a template to display the social media links in your footer.
-In your `portfoliosite/templates/includes/footer.html` file, add the following:
+In your `mysite/templates/includes/footer.html` file, add the following:
 ```html+django
 <footer>
     <p>Built with Wagtail</p>